fzi-forschungszentrum-informatik/cartesian_controllers/cartesian_compliance_controller/README.md

 This package provides a ros-controller which implements Forward Dynamics Compliance Control (FDCC) [Scherzinger2017] on a set of joints.

 ## Example ##
+An example controller configuration for the parameter server looks like the following:
 ```yaml
 my_controller_name:
     type: "position_controllers/CartesianComplianceController"